wwarthen/RomWBW/Source/Doc/UserGuide.md

   compendium.

-* Martin R has provided substantial help reviewing and improving the User Guide.
+* Martin R has provided substantial help reviewing and improving the User Guide and Applications documents.

+* Mark Pruden has also contributed a great deal of content to the User Guide.

 * Jacques Pelletier has contributed the DS1501 RTC driver code.